w3c/wai-curricula/content/index.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

 This resource provides teaching modules to help create courses on digital accessibility, or to include accessibility sections in other courses.
-These modules cover accessibility foundations that apply broadly, and specifics for development, designing, and content authoring.
+These modules cover accessibility foundations that apply broadly, and specifics on developing, designing, and content authoring.

 {::nomarkdown}
 {% include box.html type="end" title="Summary" class="" %}